AaltoSciComp/scicomp-admin-docs/README.rst

 About these docs
 ================

-These docs originally came from the Triton User Guide, but now serves as a general Aalto scientific computing guide.
-The intention is a good central resources for researchers, kept up to date by the whole community.
+These docs originally came from the Triton Admin Guide, but now serves as a repository for nonsensitive admin information.
+The intention is a good central resources for Aalto Science IT admins or interested parties.

 Contributing
 ~~~~~~~~~~~~